Modeling Plant Action Potentials under Photoperiod Stress via Hodgkin-Huxley Dynamics: System Model

 \subsection{Electrophysiological Data Acquisition}

-The Vivent biosignal amplifier was used to acquire electrophysiological measurements from tobacco.
-The device has eight pairs of custom-built electrodes, each configured in a dual-electrode setup to enhance data quality and reliability~\cite{tran19}.
-The electrodes were connected to a DC-coupled amplifier to amplify the recorded signals.
-The signals were then passed through an analog-to-digital signal converter, which operated at a sampling frequency of $f_s = 256\,$Hz.
-The processed digital signals were logged and stored on a Raspberry Pi (RPi), which acted as a data logger (see Fig.~\ref{ACQ}).

-The Vivent biosignal amplifier was used to acquire electrophysiological measurements from tobacco.
-The device had eight pairs of custom-built electrodes, each configured in a dual-electrode setup to enhance data quality and reliability~\cite{tran19}.
-The electrodes were connected to a DC-coupled amplifier to amplify the recorded signals.
-The signals were then passed through an analog-to-digital signal converter, which operated at a sampling frequency of $f_s = 256\,$Hz.
-The processed digital signals were logged and stored on a Raspberry Pi (RPi), which acted as a data logger (see Fig.~\ref{ACQ}).
+Electrophysiological measurements from tobacco plants were acquired using the Vivent biosignal amplifier (see Fig.~\ref{ACQ}).
+For each plant, a dual-electrode configuration was adopted, with both electrodes inserted into the stem to capture extracellular potential differences.
+The electrodes were connected to a DC-coupled amplifier, and the amplified signals were digitized via an analog-to-digital converter operating at a sampling frequency of $f_s 1\,$Hz.
+The processed digital signals were logged and stored on a Raspberry Pi (RPi), which served as the data logger.

-The external dataset provided by Vivent involves tomato plants grown in a greenhouse with natural light supplemented with reinforced lighting as needed, spanning from 26/05/2021 till 02/06/2021 \cite{vivent}.
-The greenhouse maintained a 12-hour light/dark cycle, with daylight starting at 06:00.